NZUKO ORA NNEWI CONSTITUTION (FORMERLY THE NNEWI COMMUNITY DEVELOPMENT UNION)

 (1) Per capita registration fees as may from time to time be fixed by the Central Executive Committee and the Annual General Meeting

-Where there is any dispute or question as to what meaning or interpretation of any provision of this constitution the same shall be finally determine by the President General after due consultation with the Secretary General and Legal Adviser with the concurrence of the Central Executive Committee.
+Where there is any dispute or question as to what meaning or interpretation of any provision of this constitution the same shall be finally determined by the President General after due consultation with the Secretary-General and Legal Adviser with the concurrence of the Central Executive Committee.

 The constitution may be amended by resolution in any Annual General Meeting.
-PROVIDED that no such resolution shall be deemed to have been passed unless it be carried by majority of at least two-third of the members voting therein.
-Any proposed amendment to this constitution is vital issue, as per Section 7.10 of this constitution, and shall be submitted in writing to the Secretary General at least four months before the Annual General Secretary shall cause the proposal to be circulated to the Branches at least three months before the General Meeting.
+PROVIDED that no such resolution shall be deemed to have been passed unless it is carried by a majority of at least two-thirds of the members voting thereon.
+Any proposed amendment to this constitution is a vital issue, as per Section 7.10 of this constitution, and shall be submitted in writing to the Secretary-General at least four months before the Annual General Secretary shall cause the proposal to be circulated to the Branches at least three months before the General Meeting.
 The Constitution shall be subject to mandatory review every six years.

 The Central Executive Committee shall therefore or at such future date as shall be specified in such resolution, proceed to realize the properties of The Nzuko Ora and after the discharge of all the liabilities shall transfer and deal with the said assets as hereinafter provided in clause 21.

-Upon the completion of such transfer, The Nzuko Ora shall be dissolved and notice of such dissolution gives to the Corporate Affair commission.
+Upon the completion of such transfer, The Nzuko Ora shall be dissolved and a notice of such dissolution gives to the Corporate Affair Commission.